 Prescription Policy

 First Stop Health doctors may, at their discretion, recommend a prescription to a member, when they believe it is in the best interest of the member (medically) to do so.
-Drugs that our doctors typically prescribe include such common prescription drugs as antihistamines and antibiotics.
-Our doctors can also prescribe many maintenance medicines, usually on a one-time basis, such as those used to treat high cholesterol, diabetes, and hypertension.
+Drugs that our doctors typically prescribe include common prescription drugs as antihistamines and antibiotics.
+Our doctors can also prescribe many maintenance medicines, usually on a temporary basis (e.g., thirty-days).
+This includes medications used to manage high cholesterol, diabetes, and hypertension.
 This service is provided if a member is in transition to a new doctor or is traveling and has left a prescription medication behind.

-First Stop Health doctors do not prescribe any medications that are listed on the DEA list of controlled substances, such as narcotics (e.g., oxycodone) or amphetamines (e.g., Adderall) and anti-anxiety drugs belonging to the benzodiazepine class of drugs (e.g., Klonopin, Lorazepam, Valium, and Xanax,) Nor do they prescribe lifestyle medications (e.g., Viagra) or diet pills (e.g., phentermine).
-Additionally, we do not provide prescriptions for anxiety, depression, or ongoing psychiatric illnesses (e.g., Abilify, and Prozac).
-Additionally, our doctors are unable to provide prescriptions for Tramadol or for medical marijuana.
+First Stop Health doctors do not prescribe any medications that are listed on the DEA list of controlled substances, such as narcotics (e.g., oxycodone) or amphetamines (e.g., Adderall) and anti-anxiety drugs belonging to the benzodiazepine class of drugs (e.g., Klonopin, Lorazepam, Valium, and Xanax,) nor do they prescribe lifestyle medications (e.g., Viagra) or diet pills (e.g., phentermine).
+While we do not typically provide prescriptions for anxiety, depression, or ongoing psychiatric illnesses (e.g., Abilify, and Prozac), doctors may provide anxiety medication on a short-term basis Additionally, our doctors are unable to provide prescriptions for Tramadol or for medical marijuana.

 For Virtual Primary Care Services only:

-A First Stop Health doctor may prescribe a lifestyle medication (e.g. Viagra) if a member is receiving virtual primary care services.
-The medication will be prescribed only if the doctor deems it safe and appropriate as determined by the doctor in their discretion and professional judgment.
-If a doctor prescribes a medication, the doctor will limit supply based upon state regulations.
-There is no guarantee a lifestyle prescription will be written.
+Our doctors may prescribe many maintenance medicines, such as those used to treat high cholesterol, diabetes, and hypertension.
+Additionally, First Stop Health doctors may prescribe a lifestyle medication (e.g., Viagra) and non-controlled behavioral health medications.
+Medications will be prescribed only if it is safe and appropriate as determined by the doctor in their discretion and professional judgment.
+There is no guarantee a lifestyle or non-controlled behavioral health prescription will be written.